 Now, for the benefit of you people who share the same habit, here’s a little research about the case.
 The whole study is extracted from howstuffworks.com.

-joints right after popping.
+On the positive side, there's evidence of increased mobility in joints right after popping.
 When joints are manipulated, the Golgi tendon organs (a set of nerve endings involved in humans' motion sense) are stimulated and the muscles surrounding the joint are relaxed.
 This is part of the reason why people can feel "loose" and invigorated after leaving the chiropractor's office, where cavitation is induced as part of the treatment.
 Backs, knees, elbows and all other movable joints are subject to the same kind manipulation as knuckles are.

 2 comments: